 Trend one - DIY projects boost the building supply industry

-Due to the rise in housing costs, many homeowners are investing their money in do-it-yourself (or DYI) home improvement projects.
+The rise in work from home has led many homeowners to invest their money in do-it-yourself (or DIY) home improvement projects.
 The growth is supported by low mortgage rates, strong demand for bigger living spaces and very low housing stock available in the market.
 As builders purchase supplies such as flooring products, plumbing fixtures, paint, and hardware from their local Home Depot or similar businesses, wholesalers are experiencing a boost in their sales revenue.

 Trend three - Labor shortages

 Trend four - Wholesalers face competition

 Retailers continue to purchase directly from manufacturers, completely bypassing the wholesalers.
 It is therefore critical that wholesalers scrutinize their prices and improve their service performance.
 Many wholesalers offer complex rebate programs.
 These programs make it difficult to have a clear picture of the business’ bottom line to set profitable price levels.
 Great understanding of financial performance across all products reduces the need to constantly adjust pricing.
 Wholesalers who invest in software to perform this analysis save both time and money, while avoiding costly pricing mistakes.

 Today’s building and industrial businesses can no longer afford to rely on outdated technologies or practices they’ve inherited through generations of management.
 It is essential that these businesses have the ability to stay on top of new challenges.
 Those that do not are at risk of being left behind in today’s highly competitive and rapidly changing marketplace.

 Business intelligence software will help building and industrial materials businesses discover new sales opportunities, optimize inventory management, and see a clear picture of their business’ bottom line.

-Over the past 18 years, Phocas Softwars has enabled building materials retailers, wholesalers, and manufacturers to make full use of their business’ data, save time, and improve profitability.
+Phocas Software has been enabling building materials retailers, wholesalers, and manufacturers to make full use of their business’ data, save time, and improve profitability for more than decade.